Sp3ctro/Sp3ctro.github.io/_posts/2020-01-27-FRM-Reading-2.md

 If Historical Simulation is the process of calculating VAR from a historical dataset, then the Bootstrap Historical Simulation method can be thought of as repeated Historical Simulation.
 With this method, we take repeated samples from the dataset, compute a Historical VAR, a "replace" the values back into the dataset.
 The term "replace" means that random samples are chosen repeatedly, and values chosen in a sample can be chosen again in future samples.
 This is performed *n* times, and the average of the *n* VARs computed is used.

+## Non-Parametric VAR Estimation
+*Describe historical simulation using non-parametric density estimation*

+Historical simulation relies on observed data points.
+In this context, this implies that we have a limit number of observances to point to when performing analysis.
+If we have 50 data points and want to determine the 99th percentile VAR, we do not have a 49.5th data point to refer to.
+Non-Parametric Density Estimation resolves this issue by interpolating between observed data points.

 ## Historical VAR Simulation Approaches
 *Compare and contrast the age-weighted, the volatility-weighted, the correlation-weighted and the filtered historical simulation approaches*